NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ![register](readme-images/project-walkthrough/register.png)

 The registration process is simple; a username, optional email and a password that meets the criteria given.
-Once registered, the user is logged in as this registered user and automatically logged in:
+Once registered, the user is automatically logged in:

 ![logged-in](readme-images/project-walkthrough/booking_logged_in.png)